-Stones Superhero Volunteer!
-Thank you to the many From volunteering at our thrift superheroes we have on our stores to serving in our advocacy team - we couldn't serve local program, there is a place for you! families 24/7 without you! addition to individual If an individual, a business, or In volunteers, we are also able to a special group is interested in provide opportunities for groups learning more about volunteering and businesses to give back with with Stepping Stones, contact our Volunteer Coordinator, Jesus us.
-Whether it's a one-time volunteer Gutierrez, for more information: 928.772.4184 or email him at: opportunity or regular а volunteer@steppingstonesaz.org. commitment, team is our Right: At our thrift stores, volunteers give back in many ways, from helping display items and assisting customers to sorting donations - including games!
+Thank you to the many team - we couldn't serve local families 24/7 without you!
+If an individual, a business, or a special group is interested in learning more about volunteering with Stepping Stones, contact our Volunteer Coordinator, Jesus Gutierrez, for more information: regular 928.772.4184 or email him at: commitment, our team is volunteer@steppingstonesaz.org.
+Right: At our thrift stores, volunteers give back in many ways, from helping display items and assisting customers to sorting donations - including games!
 To learn more about volunteering, call Jesus at 928.772.4184.
 Photo taken by a high school student photography volunteer - Ava!